kaiwenx99/LinuxAssign3/README.md

 mkdir /etc/nginx/sites-enabled
 ```

-> This approach makes it easier to manage configurations, without implementing on the nginx.conf directly.
+> Separated block approach makes it easier to manage configurations, without implementing on the nginx.conf directly.

-5. Then to include it in nginx.conf, use `nvim` into this file like step 1, then include the following inside `http` block:
+5. Then to include it in nginx.conf, use `nvim` into this file like step 1, then include the following line inside `http` block:

 ```
 http {